Sita Navami is the birth anniversary of pious and divine Goddess Sita.

 Rituals of Sita Navami 2025

-On this occasion, they fast, visit temples dedicated to goddess Sita and Lord Rama, and perform prayers.
+- On this occasion, they fast, visit temples dedicated to goddess Sita and Lord Rama, and do prayers.

-Moreover, this day is seen as an auspicious time for performing Vedic rituals to resolve land disputes and receive blessings for a home.
+- Moreover, many people performe Vedic rituals to resolve land disputes and receive blessings for a home on this sacred day.

 Conclusion